Ollama-Agent-Roll-Cage/oarc-discord-teacher/README.md

 - **PandasQueryEngine**: Converts natural language to data queries
 - **ParquetStorage**: Efficiently stores and manages local data
 - **BotManagerApp**: GUI for monitoring and controlling the bot
+- **ModelManager**: Manages loading and switching between language and vision models

 ## 🛠️ Setup